Indorphine: History

 After completing that performance and making Pete Medrano a permanent member of the band, the entire world shut down due to the COVID-19 pandemic.
 Unable to continue performing for the time being, Indorphine decided to write and record a brand new five song EP.
 They entered Magnolia Studios and Reverse 13 Studios with producer/engineer Ben Johnson, and treated this album just as they had their previous effort; with creative freedom.
 Dozens of real instruments and sounds were utilized such as a hand-crank siren, toy piano, violin, saxophone, toy accordion, and lap steel guitar.
 The now completed EP was given the title Food Fight at the O.K.
 Corral.

 After wrapping up the mixing and mastering of F.F.A.T.O.K.C, Tanner Keegan made the decision to step away from Indorphine for at least a year due to his own extensive recording and touring cycle with Tremonti.
 Indorphine asked for his blessing to find a substitute bassist during his time away, and Tanner willingly gave it to them.
 Marshall Stephens, being an extremely proficient bassist and ex member of the band, was the obvious choice.
 Stephens accepted the offer, and the band again began playing shows around the state of Florida.

 There were three singles released as album promotion of the F.F.A.T.O.K.C.
 EP.
 The title track was released as a single on October 21, 2022.
 Patina was released on November 18, 2022.
 And The Curse of El Gordo was released on December 16, 2022.
 There are also official guitar playthrough videos for all three singles available on the band's YouTube channel, as well as a three part "behind the scenes" documentary which brings the viewer along into the process of writing and recording the album.
 The entire Food Fight at the O.K.
 Corral EP was released on January 13, 2023, and is available on all streaming platforms.
 The band currently does not have plans to create physical copies of this release.

 On January 30, 2023, the band announced via social media that Tanner Keegan had officially stepped down from his position in the band due to his continually busy schedule.
 In the same announcement, they welcomed Marshall Stephens into the band as a permanent member.

 Indorphine released Glowsticks for Clubbing Baby Seals on all streaming services March 24, 2023.

+In August of 2025, the band entered Hi-5 Studio with Bloodlet vocalist/producer/engineer Scott Angelacos to record a brand new five song EP.
+They are currently in the final stages of tracking, and fans can likely expect an early 2027 release.